AlexanderSchuetz97/luaLFS/README.md

 A copy of the GNU General Public License Version 3 can be found in the COPYING file.<br>

 ## Requirements
-As implied in the description this library will only function on linux or other unix systems provided they have the same system commands available.
-The following commands are used by luaLFS:
+As implied in the description this library will only work if the operating system provides certain commands.

+#### Linux/Unix
+The following commands are used by luaLFS on Unix systems:
 - pwd (initially to determine work directory)
 - bash (by all functions)
 - stat (by all functions)